Skip to main content

 Several clear indicators suggest it's time to replace your AC system in Miami.
 If your unit is over 10-12 years old and requiring frequent repairs, replacement often makes more financial sense than continued maintenance.
 Rising energy bills are another red flag—older systems lose efficiency over time, especially in Miami's demanding climate.

 Watch for inconsistent cooling throughout your home, excessive humidity indoors despite the AC running, and strange noises or odors from the system.
 Miami's salt air and high humidity can accelerate wear on outdoor units, causing premature corrosion and component failure.
-If your current system uses R-22 refrigerant (being phased out), replacement becomes even more urgent as repair costs skyrocket.
+If your current system uses R-22 refrigerant (being phased out), replacement becomes even more urgent as repair quote planning skyrocket.

 Best AC Systems for Miami's Climate